Rover656/UWP-KoolBrowse/README.md

 - [x] Internet Checker (Activates no internet error is no internet found)
 - [x] New settings page UI
 - [x] Remove developers page and put it in settings
+- [ ] Add a progress bar to top of screen